alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

   example, mentioning C++ header name in text is done by applying monospace font instead of creation of style "C++ Header" and application of that style.

+Please note that this doesn't mean "every document produced by office suite".
+It is _possible_ to create styles in document and apply them but in my experience most of such documents don't have them.

 ## Base Usage Of LaTeX